John Marshall High School (Minnesota): Academics

 JM has a variety of Advanced Placement, honors-level classes, and post-secondary enrollment options available to its students.

 The school has a Math Team, Science Olympiad team, Business Professionals of America, and Science Fair, with participants and teams routinely advancing to state, national, and international levels of competition.

 The school also has a variety of other academic and extracurricular organizations, including National Honor Society, a robotics team, a chess team, a Latin club, amongst many others.

 The graduation rate in 2017 was 91%.

 Athletics

 Rochester John Marshall is a member of the Big Nine Conference.

 The John Marshall boys' hockey team is the only hockey team from the Big 9 to ever win the Minnesota State Hockey Tournament, in 1977.

 The John Marshall Football Team won State Championships in 1973 and 1974.

-John Marshall has an intracity rivalry with Rochester Mayo High School.
-With the establishment of Century High School in 1997 a new rivalry also began to form.

 Arts

 The bands at John Marshall are the Concert Band (ninth grade band), Symphonic Band (standard band for tenth graders and up), and Symphonic Winds (Honors band).
 In the fall, the Symphonic Winds and the Symphonic Band combine to make the John Marshall Marching Band.
 The marching band plays at the football team’s home games.
 The John Marshall Marching Band won state competitions in the years 1980–1984, 1987–1992, and 2004–present.

 John Marshall also has two orchestras, Art Club, Jazz Ensemble, Color Guard, Yearbook committee, Newspaper committee, and other fine arts groups.